Jkutkut/42Madrid-Born2beroot/proceso.md

 	apt install sudo

 ### Add user to sudo group:
+This step is done now to enable sudo control over SSH in the near future.

-To check if a user is in the sudo group:
+To add a user to the sudo group:

 	su -